-If you did not draw any type of limited-entry permit or restricted pursuit permit in the black bear drawing, don't lose hope.
-You can still purchase permits that will allow you to hunt and pursue black bears during the 2018 season.
+If you did not draw any type of limited-entry permit in the black bear drawing, don't lose hope.
+You can still purchase permits that will allow you to hunt and pursue black bears during the 2021 season.
 This section explains which permits are available online and over the counter.